Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 daviscook477 (https://github.com/daviscook477) for his guide (https://github.com/daviscook477/BaseMod/wiki/Starting-Your-Mod).

-Nafen, from the modding chanel, for helping with the description of the Handcuffs' effect.
+Nafen, from the modding channel, for helping with the description of the Handcuffs' effect.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.